 People get better spontaneously.
 Unlike “sick” inanimate objects (such as a broken axe or a torn shirt), which remain damaged until repaired by someone, sick people often get well on their own (or despite their doctor’s care) if the body heals itself or the disease runs its course.
 Colds are gone in a week, migraine headaches typically last a day or two, and food poisoning symptoms may stop in 12 hours.
 Many people even recover from life-threatening disorders, such as a heart attack or pneumonia, without treatment.
 Symptoms of chronic diseases (such as asthma or sickle cell disease) come and go.
 Thus, many treatments may seem to be effective if given enough time, and any treatment given near the time of spontaneous recovery may seem dramatically effective.

 The placebo effect may be responsible.
 Belief in the power of treatment is often enough to make people feel better.
 Although belief cannot cause an underlying disorder, such as a broken bone or diabetes, to disappear, people who believe they are receiving a strong, effective treatment very often feel better.
-Pain, nausea, weakness, and many other symptoms can diminish even if a pill contains no active ingredients and can be of no possible benefit, such as a sugar pill (termed a placebo).
+Pain, nausea, weakness, and many other symptoms can diminish even if a pill contains no active ingredients and can be of no possible benefit, such as a "sugar pill" (termed a placebo Placebos Placebos are substances that are made to resemble drugs but do not contain an active drug.
+(See also Overview of Drugs.)
+A placebo is made to look exactly like a real drug but is made of an... read more ).
 What counts is the belief.

-Only when accurate, scientifically based diagnoses became common about 100 years ago could doctors begin to effectively evaluate treatments.
+Only when accurate, scientifically based diagnoses became common around the beginning of the 20th century could doctors begin to effectively evaluate treatments.
 However, they still had to determine how to best evaluate a treatment.

 Even if doctors find a good response to a new treatment in a large group of people, they still do not know whether the same number of people (or more) would have gotten well on their own or done even better with a different treatment.
 Thus, doctors typically compare results between a group of people who receive a study treatment (treatment group) and another group (control group) who receive